Calamos Supports Greece

 Ruben Östlund’s dark comedy Triangle of Sadness was shot at Chiliadou Beach.
 Credit: AMNA

-Chiliadou Beach, in Evia, Greece was awarded the Best European Filming Location of the year by the European Film Commissions Network (EUFCN) over the weekend.
+Chiliadou Beach on Evia in Greece was recently awarded as the Best European Filming Location of the Year by the European Film Commissions Network (EUFCN).

-The beach washed by the Aegean Sea was featured in Triangle of Sadness winner of the Palme D’Or at Cannes 2022 as the castaway island where the protagonists find themselves after the explosion of their yacht.
-The island becomes the set of a fight for survival.
+The beach of the Aegean Sea was featured in Triangle of Sadness and is the winner of the Palme D’Or at Cannes 2022.
+It is the castaway island where the protagonists find themselves after the explosion of their yacht.
+The island becomes the set for a fight for survival.

 Originally, Ruben Östlund’s black comedy film was intended to shoot in Thailand on a location that would combine a virgin beach with a jungle-like flora embracing the sea.

-Greece was chosen for many reasons, as highlighted by Erik Hemmendorff, one of the main producers of the film: The Greek cash rebate had just been announced, Greece is part of Europe and much closer to Sweden than Thailand.
+Greece was chosen for many reasons, as highlighted by Erik Hemmendorff, one of the main producers of the film: The Greek cash rebate had just been announced, Greece is part of Europe, and is much closer to Sweden than Thailand.

 Chiliadou Beach in Greece was the ideal filming location